ostracod/breadtext/README.txt

 FEATURES

 > You can edit text
-> Copy, cut, and paste from system clipboard
+> Copy, cut, and paste from system or internal clipboard
 > Undo and redo
 > Find and replace
 > Customizable indentation